telerik/ajax-docs/controls/grid/asp.net-3.5-features/linq-to-sql---binding-and-automatic-crud-operations.md

 To enable automatic editing at data source level, set the *AllowAutomaticUpdates/AllowAutomaticInserts/AllowAutomaticDeletes* properties of the grid instance and the corresponding *EnableUpdate/EnableInsert/EnableDelete* properties of the LinqDataSource to true.

-Here are the code snippets from the example referenced in the previous paragraph (it also demonstrates how to implement the *IBindableControl *interface, available in ASP.NET 3.5, in order to support automatic editing operations with WebUserControl custom edit form):
+Here are the code snippets from the example referenced in the previous paragraph (it also demonstrates how to implement the *IBindableControl *interface to support automatic editing operations with WebUserControl custom edit form):

 ````ASP.NET
 <telerik:RadAjaxManager runat="server" ID="RadAjaxManager1" DefaultLoadingPanelID="RadAjaxLoadingPanel1">